-

 According to the provisions of the Insurance Regulation Act, following closely the Solvency II Directive, insurance undertakings belonging to a group are subject to more enhanced supervision, including special solvency calculation methods, intra-group rules for capital generation or deletion, as well as specific arrangements with regard to risk management and internal audit.
 These provisions apply to captive (re)insurance undertakings, (re)insurance holding companies and mixed-activity insurance holding companies and include inter alia the following obligations:

-In case solvency risks are identified, the BoG can take appropriate measures at the level of the insurance undertaking, not at group level.
+In case solvency risks are identified, and the BoG is not the regulatory authority in charge of the group supervision, the BoG can take appropriate measures at the level of the insurance undertaking, not at group level.

 -